tomdemeyere/tomdemeyere.github.io/_posts/2024-03-22-workflows-manager-for-dft.md

 results = future.result()
 ```

 If you have important disparities between the size of your jobs, Parsl allows you to define multiple executors.
 To do this, you just need to add a new executor to the `CONFIG` object.
-You simply need to add one more executor to the list.
-I will not show it here, but the code is available on my [GitHub](https://github.com/tomdemeyere/tomdemeyere.github.io/blob/master/code_snippets/blog-post-2.py).
+I will not show it here, but an example is available on my [GitHub](https://github.com/tomdemeyere/tomdemeyere.github.io/blob/master/code_snippets/blog-post-2.py).
 Using Quacc each job can be linked to a single executor to make sure to run your jobs using the resources you want.

 ``` python
 q2r_job_custom = redecorate(q2r_job, job(executors=["q2r"]))